 My dissertation research brings together key themes and ideas from the stratification and organizations literatures to investigate postsecondary degree completion.
 I focus on the interactional space between students and colleges, analyzing how and why students are able to persist given organizational priorities and constraints.
 I am particularly interested in public, broad-access, four-year colleges and universities, which enroll the majority of four-year college-goers and are an important context for students from traditionally underrepresented and non-dominant backgrounds.
 Lessening inequality in the higher education system — and in the country, more broadly — requires an intensive focus on such students, who are the numerical majority but who often are not part of mainstream narratives of “the college experience.”
 My work seeks to understand the experiences and outcomes of such students by studying both their individual trajectories and the organizations and institutional contexts that serve them in higher education.

 Before coming to Columbia, I served as the Director of Speechwriting and Communications within the Office of the President at Georgetown University.
 I also received my BA from Georgetown, where I was Valedictorian of the College, and where I received the Healy Scholarship, which enabled two years of graduate study at the University of Oxford.
-Now back on more familiar turf — I mainly grew up in the NYC tri-state area — I am an avid runner, yoga enthusiast, and chef of our family’s Italian specialties.
+Now back on more familiar turf — I mainly grew up in the NYC tri-state area — I am an avid runner, yoga enthusiast, chef of our family’s Italian specialties, and mom to a little one, Oliver.